 A handful of years ago, you couldn’t have imagined that people would be making a living out of talking to cameras in the comfort of their own home.
-Here we are in 2017, the UK have left the EU, Trump is president of America and some of the highest paid people in the world talk to their smart phones all day.
+Here we are in 2018, the UK has left the EU, Trump is president of America and some of the highest paid people in the world talk to their smartphones all day.

 Beauty bloggers and Youtubers have thousands of followers and are a perfect way for companies to advertise their products.
 These people are already talking about makeup products they use every day, so beauty brands would be stupid not to jump at this opportunity for native advertising.